danmayer/danmayer.github.com/_drafts/continuous_deployment_revisited.md

 2. Stakeholder feedback
 3. Long running branches (large groups of related features, 3rd party integrations, etc)

-In each of the cases above.
-There is a time where you want a deployment, which is deployed and available to some set of users (beyond the developers machine).
-This gets beyond the simple continuous deployment of `dev` branch to the staging server and `master` to production.
-How do you scale continuous deployment?
+We had each of the above cases, at [Offgrid-Electric](http://offgrid-electric.com/).
+All the cases point towards a staging environment.
+In normal feature development flow is a time where you want share your work, which should be deployed and available to some set of users.
+Let's explore how a single staging doesn't solve everything.

 # Staging Servers